Final-Project-RecipeRescue/Server/README.md

         user_mail: Email of the user.
         household_name : Name of household

+    GET /get_all_household_details_by_user_mail
+        Detailed information about the user's households, including a list of each household's available ingredients.
+        Return a list of HouseholdBoundary or Null if there is a problem with the user's email
+        user_mail: Email of the user.

     POST /users_household/addUserToHousehold
         Adds a user to an existing household.
         user_mail: Email of the user to add.